| Modifier and Type | Method and Description |

 Note that if any input list is empty, the Cartesian product will also be empty.
 If no lists at all are provided (an empty list), the resulting Cartesian product has one element, an empty list (counter-intuitive, but mathematically consistent).

-Performance notes: while the cartesian product of lists of size m, n, p
+Performance notes: while the cartesian product of lists of size m, n, p is a

-, its actual memory consumption is much smaller.
+list of size m x n x p, its actual memory consumption is much smaller.
 When the

 cartesian product is constructed, the input lists are merely copied.
 Only as the resulting list